drksk8tr66/Julia/README.md

 Current variations of code in here are split into 2 main categories.

 1. UpperLimit -
+  UpperLimit types work based off of trial division from 1 to n to lower the upper limit.
+  This has been changed to only check +-1 of each multiple of 6.
+  The Sieve Theory states that each Prime number can be found adjacent to a multiple of 6.
-  UpperLimit types work based off of trial division from 1 to n to lower the upper limit This works off of the logic that if a number will not divide by x then we can exclude all numbers (n/x : n/(x-1))
+  This works off of the logic that if a number will not divide by x then we can exclude all numbers (n/x : n/(x-1))
   Note: has dimishing returns